jdkuffa/cs420-assignment1/README.md

 ---

 # **1. Introduction**
 This project explores **code completion in Java**, leveraging **N-gram language modeling**.
 The N-gram model predicts the next token in a sequence by learning the probability distributions of token occurrences in training data.
 The model selects the most probable token based on learned patterns, making it a fundamental technique in natural language processing and software engineering automation.

+The extracted data and the training, testing, and evaluating sets are pre-generated in this repository.
+The code used for the dataset collection and data splitting is still available in ngram.py.

 ---